-AL AIN AHLIA INSURANCE COMPANY

-has many social contributions and partnerships with community institutions and centers.
-In 2021, the Company, in order to enhance its external relations, supported and sponsored a number of events for governmental, social, and educational bodies with a total amount of AED 800.000 including an amount of AED 50,000 for the Emirates Traffic Safety Association and an amount of AED 750,000 to the Golden Award decided by the Sixth Consultative Ministerial Meeting of the Member States of the Abu Dhabi Dialogue,held in October 2021 in Dubai under the chairmanship of HE the Minister of Human Resources and Emiratization.
+AL AIN AHLIA INSURANCE COMPANY has many social contributions and partnerships with community institutions and centers.
+In 2022, the Company, in order to enhance its external relations, supported and sponsored a number of events for governmental, social, and educational bodies with a total amount of AED 60.000 including an amount of AED 50,000 for the Emirates Traffic Safety Association and an amount of AED 10,000 to SAAED Association for prevention of traffic crashers to the Ramadan Initiative.
 In addition to the interest of the Company in preserving the safety of the environment by reducing the use of paper and reusing it and reducing water and electricity consumption.
-Also the Company was keeping maintaining the precautionary measures to limit the spread of the Corona epidemic through sanitization procedures and contracting with specialized health centers to conduct periodic examinations at the company's expense for employees to detect the Corona virus and applying the principle of social distancing between employees through the implementation the flexible work and remote work.